Progressive supranuclear palsy: Cognitive and behavioral symptoms in PSP-RS

 Cognitive changes are frequent in PSP-RS compared to other PSP subtypes and include slowed thinking (bradyphrenia), executive dysfunction, and difficulty with planning or problem-solving.
 Some patients exhibit apathy, emotional blunting, or involuntary episodes of laughing or crying unrelated to mood.
 Some studies report that around half the individuals with PSP-RS develop these personality changes within 2-years of diagnosis.
 Dementia is not typically a dominant feature early on but may develop in later stages.

 Cause

-The cause of PSP is unknown.
+The cause of PSP is not known.
 Fewer than 1% of those with PSP have a family member with the same disorder.
 A variant in the MAPT gene for tau protein called the H1 haplotype, located on chromosome 17 (rs1800547), has been linked to PSP.
 Nearly all people with PSP received a copy of that variant from each parent, but this is true of about two-thirds of the general population.
 The H1 haplotype of the MAPT gene has been identified in approximately 94% of individuals with PSP, compared to around 78% in healthy adults.
 Therefore, the H1 haplotype appears to be necessary but not sufficient to cause PSP.
 Other genes, as well as environmental toxins, are being investigated as other possible contributors to the cause of PSP.

 Additionally, the H2 haplotype, combined with vascular dysfunction, seems to be a factor of vascular progressive supranuclear palsy.